lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 A user can be created by clicking the CREATE USER button.
 Note that the password must be longer or equal to 8 characters and at least 1 alphabet/special character/ number should be included.
+The maximum allowed length of E-Mail and Username is 64.

 .. note::